• Home

 Necessity is the mother of invention.
 When I was getting ready to make dinner last week, I looked in the potato bins and discovered I only had one large sweet potato and several small Yukon gold potatoes.
 I didn’t have enough of either type of potato to make a side dish for my family.
 Instead of skipping the potato dish I was planning on serving, I decided to roast the sweet potato and gold potatoes together, and a new family favorite was born.

 My family enjoyed the savory potato side dish so much, that I created a formal recipe for it.
 But if you don’t have the exact ingredients, do what I did and improvise.
-You can substitute red potatoes or russet potatoes.
+You can substitute red potatoes or russet potatoes for the Yukon Gold potatoes.
 If you don’t have fresh garlic to mince, replace the minced garlic with 2 teaspoons of garlic powder.
 Sometimes the best recipes are made while making do with what you have on hand!

 Roasted Yukon Gold Potatoes and Sweet Potatoes